KUL-recon-lab/course_nucmed_tech/latex/main.md

 :alt: Left: representation of the average man for MIRD dose computation, as used in 1969 .
 Right: human body models based on non-uniform rational B-splines (NURBS) .
 :::

-When the patient model is available, the S-value can be computed with equation ([165](#eq:Svalue)) for every region pair and for all radionuclides of interest.
+When the patient model is available, the S-value can be computed with equation [](#eq:Svalue) for every region pair and for all radionuclides of interest.
 For electrons, positrons and α-particles, one can usually assume that their energy is deposited locally.
 That makes the calculation of {math}`\phi(r_T \leftarrow r_S, E_i, t)` very easy:

 *   if {math}`r_S \neq r_T`, then {math}`\phi(r_T \leftarrow r_S, E_i, t) \simeq 0`